patrickbucher/sicp/diary.md

 don't now what to return if a division cannot be computed, so I resorted to `#f`.

+I also started with exercise 2.11, which needs a bit further reasoning.

 # 2022-09-15 (Th)

 I started with exercise 2.9.
 The stated issue intuitively made sense to me, but